School of Chinese Studies

 The School of Chinese Studies (the School, 华美学苑) provides insightful, stimulating, and time-tested education programs enabling students of all ages to grow their understanding and appreciation of China.

 When introducing children to Chinese language and culture, we inspire their creative minds through experiential learning and play.
-Our early childhood education experts have created a preschool curriculum that develops an enduring interest in a multi-cultural world through activities that center on meaningful activities in a child’s everyday life.
+Our early childhood education experts have created an early school year curriculum that develops an enduring interest in a multi-cultural world through activities that center on meaningful activities in a child’s everyday life.

 For children old enough to learn in a more systematic and structured way, we provide rigorous instruction that provides them with a solid command of oral and written Chinese language skills.
 Content in these courses weave in key aspects of both traditional and contemporary Chinese culture.